 Professor David Weir

 David Weir is a Goldsmiths Distinguished Visiting Scholar and Professor Emeritus of Comparative Literature at The Cooper Union for the Advancement of Science and Art in New York City, where he taught literature, linguistics, and cinema.
 He has published books on Jean Vigo, James Joyce, William Blake, orientalism, and anarchism, as well as three books on decadence.
-Those books have had a major role in the development of decadence as an academic field of study, beginning with Decadence and the Making of Modernism (1995), Decadent Culture in the United States (2007), and, most recently, Decadence: A Very Short Introduction (2018).
-He is co-editor with Jane Desmarais of Decadence and Literature, a volume in the Cambridge Critical Concepts series (2019) and is currently working on the Oxford Handbook of Decadence (co-edited with Jane Desmarais and forthcoming in 2021).
-He is also writing a book on Ernst Lubitsch's Trouble in Paradise for the BFI's Film Classics series, as well as another Very Short Introduction for Oxford University Press, this one on Bohemians.
+Those books have had a major role in the development of decadence as an academic field of study, beginning with Decadence and the Making of Modernism (1995), Decadent Culture in the United States (2007), and Decadence: A Very Short Introduction (2018).
+Most recently he has publsihed Bohemians: A Very Short Introduction (2023).
+Both Very Short Introductions are available as audiobooks.
+He is co-editor with Jane Desmarais of Decadence and Literature, a volume in the Cambridge Critical Concepts series (2019), and the Oxford Handbook of Decadence (2022).
+He has also written a book on Ernst Lubitsch's Trouble in Paradise for the BFI's Film Classics series, published in 2021, and his other book in the same series, on Luchino Visconti's Il gattopardo (The Leopard), is in production.

 Internal Associate Members